Truck in North Carolina holiday parade crashes, kills girl

 The parade was cancelled after the crash.
 Police advised drivers and pedestrians to avoid the area.

-Investigators interviewed the driver, who was charged with misdemeanor death by motor vehicle, careless and reckless driving, using improper equipment, unsafe movement, and carrying a firearm in a parade.
+Investigators interviewed Glass, who was charged with misdemeanor death by motor vehicle, careless and reckless driving, using improper equipment, unsafe movement, and carrying a firearm in a parade.

 “Our hearts go out to the family of the victim and those who witnessed this tragic incident," police said.